bleaktwig/yuadrem-wiki/docs/religion/index.md

 * [**Olag**](illuminants/olag.md) is the god of craftsmanship and conquest.
 They were the first of the illuminants, and the god-suzerain of the Seven Princedoms of the Sea.
 They were an Et-born who ascended by Vahan's will in 195 A.S., and died in 621 A.S..

 * **Rerisi**, sometimes known as Zuleija, is the god of discipline and protection.
 She was the only Et-born able to reproduce, and is the mother of all treb gats.
-She was a formidable fighter, and is the one who slayed the mighty beasts of the Sylvan Canyon<!-- TODO.
-Link. -->, allowing for the establishment of the princedom of Viphoger.
+She was a formidable fighter, and is the one who slayed the mighty beasts of the Sylvan Canyon<!--TODO:LINK--->, allowing for the establishment of the princedom of Viphoger.
 She was ascended by Vahan for her strength, and is depicted with weapons and armor made of heavy stone.
 She soared to the heavens after her death, and is now the farthest astral body from Darhoc.

 | ![Etian signature of Rerisi](illuminants/img/rerisi.png) |
 |:--------------------------------------------------------:|